approov/approov-service-alamofire/README.md

             debugPrint(response)
     }
 ```

-### Network Retry Options
-The `ApproovInterceptor` class implements Alamofire's Interceptor protocol which includes an option to invoke a retry attempt in case the original request failed.
-We do not implement the retry option in `ApproovInterceptor`, but if you require implementing one, you should mimic the contents of the `adapt()` function and perhaps add some logic regarding retry attempts.
-See an example [here](https://github.com/Alamofire/Alamofire/blob/master/Documentation/AdvancedUsage.md#adapting-and-retrying-requests-with-requestinterceptor).

 ### Network Delegate
 Unfortunately we do not support network delegates in Alamofire.
 If you wish to use a network delegate and do not mind using apple's URLSession interface, we can offer an `ApproovURLSession` integration that does support network delegates.